aresys-srl/sct/README.md

 > [!NOTE]
 > This package comes with Command Line Interface (CLI) functionalities that can be installed specifying the **[cli]** option.\
 > It can also generate graphs for the available analyses by installing the package using the **[graphs]** option.

+## Heritage Missions Support

+Envisat and ERS heritage missions are supported in ASAR format using third party libraries that are published under the **GPL-3.0 license** requiring a change of the current **MIT license** for SCT software.
+To avoid unnecessary issues, the installation of heritage support is optional so that, if not needed, the software license remains unaltered.

+To install SCT with heritage mission support:

+    $ pip install .[heritage]

 ## E2E Dataset